antonia-white/game-base/README.md

 # Game Base

 This website allows gamers to keep a record of games that they want to play in the future.
 As a gamer, you often talk to your friends about the games that they're playing and in passing you may hear of cool games that you want to play in the future.
-Have you ever been in a situation where you are ready to start a new game but you can't quite remember the name of that one particular game that a friend of a friend recomended 2 months ago?
+Have you ever been in a situation where you are ready to start a new game but you can't quite remember the name of that one particular game that a friend of a friend recommended 2 months ago?
 Well, Game Base would be perfect for you!
 It's a quick and simple way of creating a 'to-play' list!
 Never feel uncertain of what game to play next with Game Base.

 To visit the website, please visit the deployed site [here](https://gamebase-storage.herokuapp.com/).